p4535992/foundryvtt-arms-reach/README.md

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js

-A very big thanks to [manuelVo](https://github.com/manuelVo), because i was to stupid to understand thing like measurement of Foundry, so i just integrated his module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) like a dependency for mine and use is calculation distance (support Hex grid, gridless and terrain rule for the 'Difficult Terrain Ruler'), you can even customize the diatnce calculation like you want with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api).
+A very big thanks to [manuelVo](https://github.com/manuelVo), because i was to stupid to understand thing like measurement of Foundry, so i just integrated his module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) like a dependency for mine and use is calculation distance (support Hex grid, gridless and terrain rule for the 'Difficult Terrain Ruler'), you can even customize the distance calculation like you want with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api).

 ## Known issue/Limitation